Approved supplier catalog row

 Traceability and approval requirements outrank convenience.

 The fastest credible path is not global search first.
-It is one connected supplier path for one repeat item family, then exception handling.
+It is one connected supplier ordering path for one repeat item family, then exception handling.

-| Supplier | Rail | Status | Next step |
+| Supplier | Ordering path | Status | Next step |

 |---|---|---|---|

-| Grainger | XML/EDI, custom catalogs, KeepStock/punchout | Blocked | Use account-specific catalog rows and order/invoice integration before auto-ordering repeat operating supplies. |
+| Grainger | XML/EDI, custom catalogs, KeepStock/punchout | Missing | Use account-specific catalog rows and order/invoice integration before automatic ordering for repeat operating supplies. |

-| MSC Industrial Supply | Punchout, hosted catalogs, PunchIn, EDI/XML, VMI and vending integrations | Candidate | Prioritize when the pilot account has a strong repeat-order family on this supplier. |
+| MSC Industrial Supply | Punchout, hosted catalogs, PunchIn, EDI/XML, VMI and vending integrations | Needs review | Prioritize when the pilot account has a strong repeat-order family on this supplier. |

-| Fastenal | VMI, onsite programs, point-of-use inventory, automated replenishment | Blocked | Give the manufacturer a neutral decision layer across supplier-managed and buyer-managed stock. |
+| Fastenal | VMI, onsite programs, point-of-use inventory, automated replenishment | Missing | Give the manufacturer a neutral decision layer across supplier-managed and buyer-managed stock. |

-| Motion | ERP/CMMS connectivity, EDI/XML/proprietary file transfer, electronic three-way match | Blocked | Useful for maintenance and power-transmission replenishment where acknowledgments and invoice match matter. |
+| Motion | ERP/CMMS connectivity, EDI/XML/proprietary file transfer, electronic three-way match | Missing | Useful for maintenance and power-transmission replenishment where acknowledgments and invoice match matter. |